 Blackfoot Confederacy / Niitsitapi These are the traditional territories of the Blackfoot, going back thousands of years.
-All of this is sacred: lakes and rivers, the forest. the prairie, the mountains where our people go for vision quests.
+All of this is sacred; lakes and rivers, the forest. the prairie, the mountains where our people go for vision quests.
 The water starts from this place and flows to the ocean from our land.
-Today, the biggest issue for the Blackfoot nations is clean drinking water and our le gal water rights.
+Today, the biggest issue for the Blackfoot nations is clean drinking water and our legal water rights.
 We continue to negotiate with the government to protect our water.
 We understand that we ultimately are responsible for the protection of our territory, water, and the retention of our language and culture.

 Ktunaxa / Ksanka / Kootenai Our language is unrelated to any language in the world.
-Maybe that's because our traditional territory in these mountains is so emote.
+Maybe that's because our traditional territory in these mountains is so remote.
 Fewer than 50 people still speak fluent Ktunaxa.
 We made a dictionary and work with Kootenai elders in Montana to save our language from extinction.
-At the time of creation, we were given our language and this territory to care for.
+At the time of creation. we were given our language and this territory to care for.
 We are still negotiating a treaty with Canada and British Columbia for rights to our ancestral homeland and to protect the water.
 Our language and our land go together.

+Plains, BC

 Séliš (Salish) / Qlispé (Pend d'Oreille) Our tribes, the easternmost in the Salish language family, occupied most of central and western Montana, northern Idaho, and eastern Washington.
 In the traditional way of life, we moved across this vast area gathering. hunting, and fishing the abundant and varied plants and animals.
 We still practice these traditional ways as we strive to keep our critically endangered language alive.
-Today the Confederated Salish and Kootenai Tribes integrate our cultural values and heritage into an advanced program of environmental and natural resource management on the Flathead Reservation and throughout our aboriginal territories for the benefit of future

-- Tony Incashola, Salish-Pend d'Oreille Culture nmittee and Clayton Matt, Natural Resource Director and Member of Salish Tribe
+Today, the Confederated Salish and Kootenai Tribes integrate our cultural values and heritage into an advanced program of environmental and natural resource management on the Flathead Reservation and throughout our aboriginal territories for the benefit of future generations. - Tony Incashola, Salish-Pend d'Oreille Culture nittee and Clayton Matt, Natural Resource Director and Member of Salish Tribe of the Blackfoot spiritual heritage.
+Head-Smashed-In Buffalo Jump Before guns and horses, native hunters stalked bison on foot and stampeded the animals over cliffs.
+Head-Smashed-In Buffalo Jump remains an important cultural UNESCO World Heritage site where Blackfoot First Nations share grasses and wildlife are protected as part their history and values.
+First Peoples Buffalo Jump State Park For at least a thousand years, before horses and guns made the work easier and safer, Plains Indians stampeded bison over this ledge to be finished off by the spears and arrows of hunters waiting below.
+Blackfoot Crossing Historical Park The Blackfoot nations and Canada signed an 1877 peace treaty at this natural ford of the Bow River, known by the Siksika as Sooyooh'pawahko, or "underwater bridge."
+The park offers First Nations guides, indoor exhibits, tipi lodging, and ceremonial dances.
+Fort Whoop-Up and Indian Battle Park North America's last intertribal clash here in 1870 was followed by a treaty between plains-roaming Cree and foothills-resident Blackfoot.
+Native peace was exploited by whiskey smugglers who plied the Whoop-Up Trail between here and Fort Benton, Montana, and prompted the formation of today's Royal Canadian Mounted Police.

 Special places are still revered and should be respected by all.
-High on many ridges are the rock shelter remains of vision quest sites, many that face Chief Mountain-the Blackfoot home of thunder.
-Crowsnest Mountain is where the Raven lives.
-Glacier's Lake McDonald is home of a Kootenai sacred dance.
+High on many ridges are the rock shelter remains of vision quest sites, many that face Chief Mountain-the Blackfoot home of thunder Crowsnest Mountain is where the Raven lives.
+Glacier's Lake McDonald is home of a Kootenai sacred dance

-Writing-on-Stone Provincial Park Áísínai'pi National Historic Site Abundant First Nations petroglyphs covering sheer sandstone cliffs, and native grasses and wildlife are protected as part of the Blackfoot spiritual heritage.
+Writing-on-Stone Provincial Park/ Áísínai'pi National Historic Site Abundant First Nations petroglyphs covering sheer sandstone cliffs, and native